timewave-computer/orbital/README.md

 It involves two key concepts - account and auction.

-Once deposit funds into their system account, they can submit intent-based orders.
+Once users deposit funds into their system account, they can submit intent-based orders.

 An example intent order may look as follows: